stackOcean-official/r-naive-bayes-showcase/README.md

 ### If you just want to run the model locally, run the "predict.R" script in an editor like RStudio.

-But before you run the script, run the following commands within R Studio to install the packages:
+But, before you run the script, run the following commands within R Studio to install the required packages:
 ```
 install.packages("quanteda")
 install.packages("quanteda.textmodels")